ashwin12r/RASEED-AI/DIAGRAM_GUIDE.md

-# Project Raseed: Use-Case and Process Flow Guide
+# Raseed AI: Use-Case and Process Flow Guide

-This document provides the key actors, use-cases, and process flows for the Project Raseed application.
+This document provides the key actors, use-cases, and process flows for the Raseed AI application.
 You can use this content to create formal UML diagrams like Use-Case Diagrams or Process Flow Diagrams.

 ---